-1.7.
+1.8.
 “Force Majeure Event”

-shall mean: (a) fire, flood, earthquake, elements of nature or act of God; (b) riot, civil disorder, rebellion or revolution; or (c) other matters outside of the reasonable control of Cato.
+means: (a) fire, flood, earthquake, elements of nature or act of God; (b) riot, civil disorder, rebellion or revolution; or (c) other matters outside of the reasonable control of Cato.

-shall mean all hardware sockets delivered to Customer by Cato and/or its approved distributors or resellers pursuant to this MSA, if any.
+means all hardware sockets delivered to Customer by Cato and/or its approved distributors or resellers pursuant to this MSA, if any.

-1.9.
+1.10.
 “Intellectual Property Rights”

-shall mean any and all worldwide, whether registered or not (a) patents, patent applications and patent rights; (b) rights associated with works of authorship, including copyrights, copyrights applications, copyrights restrictions, mask work rights, mask work applications and mask work registrations; (c) rights relating to the protection of trade secrets and confidential information; (d) trademarks, trade names, service marks, logos, trade dress, goodwill and domains (“Trademarks“); (e) rights analogous to those set forth herein and any other proprietary rights relating to intangible property; and (f) divisions, continuations, renewals, reissues and extensions of the foregoing (as applicable) now existing or hereafter filed, issued, or acquired.
+means any and all worldwide, whether registered or not (a) patents, patent applications and patent rights; (b) rights associated with works of authorship, including copyrights, copyrights applications, copyrights restrictions, mask work rights, mask work applications and mask work registrations; (c) rights relating to the protection of trade secrets and confidential information; (d) trademarks, trade names, service marks, logos, trade dress, goodwill and domains (“Trademarks“); (e) rights analogous to those set forth herein and any other proprietary rights relating to intangible property; and (f) divisions, continuations, renewals, reissues and extensions of the foregoing (as applicable) now existing or hereafter filed, issued, or acquired.

-shall mean the Service and Hardware.
+means the Service and Hardware.

-1.13.
+1.15.
 “Subscription Term”

-- SUBSCRIPTION SERVICE
+2. SUBSCRIPTION SERVICE

+3.1.
+Your Order will specify your authorized scope of use for the Solution, which may include: (a) the bandwidth volume per site; (b) the number of mobile users; and (c) other terms (as applicable, the “Scope of Use”).

 3.2.
-Your Order will specify your authorized scope of use for the Services, which may include: (a) the bandwidth volume per site; (b) the number of mobile users; and (c) other restrictions (as applicable, the “Scope of Use”).

-3.3.
-This Agreement applies whether you subscribe for the Services directly from Cato or through Cato’s authorized Partners.
+This Agreement applies whether you subscribe for the Solution directly from Cato or through Cato’s authorized Partners.
 Cato is not bound by any obligations to you other than what Cato has explicitly agreed to in this Agreement.

 4. TRUE UP